emnaayedi/Smart-School-Library/README.md

 A web-based solution to manage school librarians' operations and a mobile application for students that enables them to follow school library's updates

-The main features that will be taken into account in our solution are as follows:
-• Relieve the librarian of heavy and delicate tasks for better administrative management.
-• Provide administrators with quick and confidential access to information.
-• Facilitate the management of borrowing books.
-• Guarantee the librarian to properly manage the borrowing of books and returns .
-• Warn users in the event of a delay.
-• Have the possibility of consulting in real time the number of chairs and tables available in the library.
-• Receive and process complaints sent by students.
-• Allow the student to get an idea of availbale places in the library.
-• Obtain statistics on student access to the library (year, month, day) and on the rate of use of the application.

 ## Librarian Web Application
 **Login Page**</br>
 ![Login Page](https://github.com/emnaayedi/library-master/blob/94be418cc3db70e809f929647688f18d002cb42b/docs/fonts/images/Login_lib.jpg?raw=true)</br>